mazur92/simple-azure-vpn/README.md

 ## Note about transfer limits

 Please be aware that currently Azure Free Trial allows **15GB** of transfer **out** (subject to change) per month for 12 months.
 Anything above will be charged.

+## Note about hardening

+The VPN server created here by default blocks ALL incoming connections, apart from SSH and OpenVPN.
+It's also configured to be automatically updated once in a while and fail2ban is installed.
+After that CIS role from Ansible Galaxy is run over the server to comply with standards.

 ## Disclaimer